Anish-JS/receipt_processor_challenge_solution/README.md

-Docker File is added for creating an image and running a container.
-Docker command is also added in the DockerFile.
+Docker File is added to create an image and run a container.
+Docker command has also been added to the DockerFile.